MicrosoftDocs/power-automate-docs/articles/android.md

 > [!IMPORTANT]
 > - This is a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](includes/cc-preview-features-definition.md)]
 > - This article only applies to the beta version of the Power Automate mobile app for Android devices.
-If you want to use the Power Automate mobile app versions generally available across different platforms, refer to the previous articles in this section in the table of contents to the left.
+If you want to use the Power Automate mobile app versions generally available across different platforms, refer to the previous articles in this section in the table of contents.

 ## Install the beta version